metabrainz/musicbrainz-docker/README.md

 docker compose up -d
 ```

 It's accessible at `http://localhost:8081` by default.
+The port can be
+configured by setting the `ARTWORK_REDIRECT_PORT` Docker environment
+variable.

 ## Advanced configuration